Megacity Cluster Series Part 3: Greater Bay Area

 What business opportunities does the GBA hold for foreign companies?

 As the only megacity including SAR cities, the GBA presents a major attraction for foreign companies.
 The integration of GBA’s mainland and SAR cities will allow foreign businesses to onshore with direct access to the domestic consumer base and take advantage of stronger intellectual property services in the SARs.
 On the policy level, the GBA will boast preferential individual income tax policy for overseas talents (source: China Briefing) as well as foreign investment laws that remove bureaucracy to set up a foreign-invested enterprise in China (Source: China Daily).

 Click on the links below to know more about our series of megacity cluster in China,

 How Melchers supports foreign companies in China

-With more than 150 years of business experience in various sectors in China, we know that every company needs its unique approach to the Chinese market.
+With 155 years of business experience in various sectors in China, we know that every company needs its unique approach to the Chinese market.
 China’s business world is constantly changing and varies greatly from region to region in terms of prosperity, regulation, openness to business, and other factors influencing the business environment.
 Due to its size and diversity, China can hardly be compared to any other country in the world.
 To successfully master the regional differences, small and medium-sized companies need to have an experienced partner like Melchers in China.
 With locations in the most important economic centers in Greater China, we have a regional and holistic understanding of the Chinese market and can tailor your market strategy ideally to individual regions.
 By utilizing our expertise from many years of cooperation with numerous national and international companies in China, we can offer comprehensive services along the entire value chain and make your business in China a success.